BrianWhelanDublin/bootstrap4-practice/README.md

 - This project was to create a single page website to utilize bootstrap.
 - This project was followed along from [freecodecamp](https://www.freecodecamp.org/learn/).
 - The purpose of this project was to learn the basics of Bootsrap.
-- I built a tribute page for Diana Princess of Wales.
+- I built a page for a coffe shop.
+- Images used are from unsplash